Top 10 Greek Myths to Know for Your Greek Vacation

 Different versions of this famous Greek myth disagree on the reason behind Athen’s subjugation by Crete.
 Some claim Minos attacked Athens after his son Androgeos was murdered while competing in Athenian games.
 Rather than surrender the murderers to Minos, Aegeus handed Minos the city instead.
 In other accounts, Minos had simply conquered Athens with military might.

-The Minotaur was in actuality, Minos’ punishment by the gods.
+The Minotaur was in actuality, Minos’ punishment by the Greek gods.
 While competing with his brothers for the throne, Minos prayed for endorsement by Poseidon in the form of a bull, promising he would sacrifice the bull in the sea god’s honor should he become king.
 After claiming the throne, though, Minos decided to keep the beautiful bull for himself, instead sacrificing a lesser beast of his own.
 Incensed by the deceit, Poseidon charmed Minos’ wife Pasiphaë into sleeping with the divine bull.
 The resulting offspring was the Minotaur.

 - In all versions of the myth, the Labyrinth was the brainchild of master artificer Daedalus.
 Its original purpose was to imprison the Minotaur.